EthWorks/ethereum.rb/README.md

 * Simple syntax, programmer friendly
 * Deploy and interact with contracts on the blockchain
-* Contract - ruby object mapping
+* Contract - ruby object mapping to solidity contract
+* Signing transactions with [ruby-eth](https://github.com/se3000/ruby-eth) gem.
 * Compile Solidity contracts with solc compiler from ruby
 * Receive events from contract
 * Make direct json rpc calls to node from ruby application